Frechmatz/cl-synthesizer/README.md

 The module has no inputs.
 The module has one output socket :midi-events.

-**cl-synthesizer-modules-midi-interface:midi-interface** name environment &key
+**cl-synthesizer-modules-midi-interface:midi-interface** name environment &key (voice-count 1) (channel nil) (note-number-to-cv (lambda (note-number) (/ note-number 12))) (play-mode :play-mode-poly) (cv-gate-on 5.0) (cv-gate-off 0.0) (controllers nil) (force-gate-retrigger nil)

 Creates a MIDI interface module.
 The module dispatches MIDI-Note events to so called voices where each voice is represented by a control-voltage and a gate signal.
 The module supports the mapping of MIDI CC-Events to arbitary output sockets.
 The function has the following arguments:

 *   name Name of the module.
 *   environment The synthesizer environment.
 *   :voice-count The number of voices to be exposed by the module.
 Each voice consists of the following output sockets:
-    *   :GATE-n The gate signal, for example :GATE-1 n = 1..voice-count.
+    *   :gate-n The gate signal. n = 1..voice-count.
-    *   :CV-n A control voltage representing the note number, for example :CV-1. n = 1..voice-countThe default voice count is 1.
+    *   :cv-n A control voltage representing the note number. n = 1..voice-count
 *   :channel Optional MIDI channel to which note events must belong.
 By default the channel is ignored.
 This setting does not effect the evaluation of CC-Events that are handled by controllers.
 Controllers must implement channel filtering on their own.
 *   :note-number-to-cv An optional function that is called with a MIDI note number and returns a control-voltage.
-The default implementation is (lambda (note-number) (/ note-number 12)))
 *   :play-mode
-    *   :PLAY-MODE-POLY Polyphonic play mode.
+    *   :play-mode-poly Polyphonic play mode.
 Incoming note events will be dispatched to "available" voices, where a voice is available when it meets certain criteria.
 These criteria are defined and implemented by the cl-synthesizer-midi-voice-manager:voice-manager package.
-    *   :PLAY-MODE-UNISONO Monophonic play mode.
+    *   :play-mode-unisono Monophonic play mode.
 All voices exposed by the module are set to the current "active" note.
 Notes are stacked.
 When a note is released, the voice outputs switch to the previous note.
-This logic is also implemented by the cl-synthesizer-midi-voice-manager:voice-manager package.The default value is :PLAY-MODE-POLY
+This logic is also implemented by the cl-synthesizer-midi-voice-manager:voice-manager package.
 *   :cv-gate-on The "Gate on" control voltage.
-The default value is 5.0
 *   :cv-gate-off The "Gate off" control voltage.
-The default value is 0.0
-*   :force-gate-retrigger If t then in :PLAY-MODE-UNISONO play mode each note event will cause a retriggering of the gate signal.
+*   :force-gate-retrigger If t then in :play-mode-unisono play mode each note event will cause a retriggering of the gate signal.
 Otherwise the gate signal will stay on when it is already on.
 *   :controllers Controllers can be used to declare additional output sockets that are exposed by the module.
 The controllers argument consists of a list of property lists with the following keys:
     *   :socket A keyword that defines the output socket to be exposed by the modules.
     *   :handler A property list that defines the keys